Dementia Treatment, Sings, and the Most Common Causes

 Acupuncture and herbs are a form of Traditional Chinese Medicine (TCM), while Functional Neurology is a combination of physical therapy and fuctional medicine.
 They have been used for treating neurological conditions for a significant period of time, are natural and pose little to no risk or side effects.
 They are performed by a certified practitioner, who’ll lead you through the procedure and help you enhance your overall health.

-Makari Wellness – Dignified Dementia Treatment with Acupuncture, Functional Neurology, Herbs and Nutrition.
+Makari Wellness – We Treat Dementia Symptoms with Acupuncture, Functional Neurology, Herbs and Nutrition

 Thanks to the holistic approach Makari Wellness implements, the majority of neurological disorders can be effectively treated.
-Most conditions will see improvement while the overall goal of treating degeenerative conditions is to slow their progress and maximize a person’s well being.
+Most conditions will see improvement while the overall goal of treating degenerative conditions is to slow their progress and maximize a person’s well-being.
 Makari Wellness’ methods are efficient for reducing the symptoms of Alzheimer’s, Parkinson’s, dementia, and other conditions that effect the activities of daily living.
 We can help to maximize well being, slow progress and restore dignity.

 Contact us today at (888) 871-8889 and start your brain / neuro health journey at our acupuncture clinic.